-The Delaware State Police MCSAP has set one year goals for this Commercial Vehicle Safety Plan (CVSP) in support of its mission statement and to remain compliant with national priorities set by FMCSA.
-The state will utilize national program elements in its efforts as well as state directed program activities to achieve its goals.
+The Delaware State Police CMVEU has set a three year goal for this Commercial Vehicle Safety Plan (CVSP) in support of its mission statement and to remain compliant with national priorities and program activity recommendations set by FMCSA.
+The state will utilize manpower to conduct national program elements in its efforts as well as state directed program activities to achieve its goals.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation